dramthen/loowiki/content/Legends of Old Wiki/Classes/Reaver.md

 		- Duration: 12-18 seconds(?)
 		- Cooldown: 30 seconds
 		- Effect: Applies a curse on the target.
 While cursed, if the enemy recieves enough damage from any source they will become stunned for 5 seconds.
+	- Urtak's Verdict
+		- Mana:
+		- Duration: 12-18 seconds(?)
+		- Cooldown: 30 seconds
+		- Effect: Applies a curse on the target.
+While cursed, if the enemy recieves enough damage from any source they will be dealt 5% of their max health in poison damage.